Nickyfan7/Sonic-Unison-Releases/README.md

 ## Why is my Game not Booting?
 Don't worry about it it can be various factors but I plan to fix that next update by adding UDPS (User-Defined Paths) so Unison will go to the path you set for a game to launch it. from there the folder system current builds use will be retired but if you absolutely must use it now I'll have a section on the appropriate FAQS Channel for my [Discord](https://discord.gg/nRZVfNEAaK) where I will just tell you common issues I've seen users have.

-UDPS are not in any of the current Builds
+UDPs are not in any of the current builds they are planned for the next update aswell as Sonic 2 Absolute Support.

 ## Any Other features Coming?
 Yes, I plan to add themes to Sonic Unison current themes being: Dark,Light,Sonic 1/2 (90's and 10's),Sonic 3,Sonic CD (90's and 10's), and Sonic Origins.